Read the passage and mark A,B,C or D for blanks (1 to 6).

 Câu 19

-Athe type of content depends on how the users choose to engage with the impact of social media
+Bthe type of content depends on how the users choose to engage with the impact of social media

-Bthe social media engages with the type of content which users depend on and choose to use
+Cthe social media engages with the type of content which users depend on and choose to use

 Dtheir impact depends on how they are used and the type of content users choose to engage with